-This week marks European Dyslexia Awareness week.
+This week marks Dyslexia Awareness Week.
 Dyslexia is the label given to a learning difference that one in ten people have been diagnosed with.
 It affects the fluency and accuracy of reading and spelling.
 Beyond this though, the less visible difficulties lie with information processing, working memory and the speed of retrieval of information.

 The majority of lectures at third-level are presented using a verbal approach which does not always accommodate students with dyslexia.
 Using a visual and kinaesthetic style, demonstrating rather than telling will help all students in the class.
 Giving the option to students to demonstrate their knowledge in a non-literacy based task will also help.
 Concept mapping, course outlines, advanced provision of notes and the use of technology, models or virtual learning environments have all been proven to provide students with dyslexia access to their learning.
 And very importantly, believing in their abilities will also help them to believe in their own potential.